The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

     Name: _yourFirstName-MarcyLab_

     Description: This is the development environment for my Marcy Lab School projects and assignments.

   * **Step 2: Configure Settings**

-    Leave all defaults as they are and click 'Next Step'
+    For **Instance type**, choose **t3.small (2 GiB RAM + 2 vCPU)**.
+Leave all other settings as they are and click 'Next Step'.

   * **Step 3: Review**

     Create environment

 6. Wait a minute while the environment configures.
-Once it's loaded, **save the link to your bookmarks**
+Once it's loaded, **save the link to your bookmarks!** It will be very useful in the future.

 ## Touring the IDE
 ### Exploring the User Interface